Kwabena-Appiah/Kwabena-Appiah/README.md

 - 😊 Pronouns: He/him
 - 💡 Fun fact: Looking for collaborations to build great applications.
 - 🌱 Great with JavaScript, Reactjs, and Python.
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking to help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing mailtoofosuappiahgodfred@gmail.com.